wnresearch/runpod-worker-a1111/docs/installing.md

-You can run this automatic installation script which will automatically install all of the dependencies that get installed manually below, and then you don't need to follow any of the manual instructions.
+You can run this automatic installation script which will automatically install all of the dependencies that get installed manually below, and then you don't need to follow most of the manual instructions, you can jump straight to steps 10 and 11.

 ```bash
 wget https://raw.githubusercontent.com/ashleykleynhans/runpod-worker-a1111/main/scripts/install.sh